CJWheelz/CJWheelz/README.md

 Hi, my name is CJ Wheelan.
-I'm a Sophomore at Dartmouth college planning on majoring in CS (and maybe minoring in Econ).
+I'm a Sophomore at Dartmouth College planning on majoring in CS (and maybe minoring in Econ).

 I am interested in all things coding, but specifically I love using SwiftUI and Firebase for iOS app development.

-I am currently learning how to use C++ and opencv for computer vision tasks.
+I am currently learning how to use C++ and OpenCV for computer vision tasks.

 I am always looking for cool app ideas, so if you have one feel free to shoot it over!